see "man logrotate" for details

 This will rotate or save log files for 4 weeks if rotation is done weekly.
 If rotation is done daily it will hold old logs for 4 days.

 We can create a new and different rotate configuration for different logs.
 New rotate configuration is hold in

 chrony glusterfs iscsiuiolog libvirtd.qemu numad psacct sssd wpa_supplicant

 cups httpd libvirtd mariadb ppp samba syslog yum

-As we see there are a lot of logrotate configuration for different logs like samba, httpd etc.
+As we see there is a lot of logrotate configuration for different logs like samba, httpd, etc.